ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 Limited exchanges:
 : the purpose of the Hidden Primary Server is to synchronize with the DM, not to serve any zones to end users, or the public Internet.
-This results in a limited number of possible exchanges (AXFR/IXFR) with a small number of IP addresses and an implementation SHOULD enable filtering policies: it should only respond to queries that are required to do zone transfers.
+This results in a limited number of possible exchanges (AXFR/IXFR) with a small number of IP addresses and an implementation MUST enable filtering policies: it should only respond to queries that are required to do zone transfers.
 That list includes SOA queries and AXFR/IXFR queries.

 The HNA SHOULD drop any packets arriving on the WAN interface that are not issued from the DM.